 The intension of the Intervention was to impose the limitation of the artists blood circulation system on the city’s transport system (la circulation).

 “Dijon has a justified reputation for the best public transportation system in France.
 Buses run almost everywhere and are clean and efficient.”
 Handbook for Participants of the ‘Colby in Dijon program’ / Colby College, Waterville, Maine USA

-“Joachim is probably the best trained artist living in France.
-He cycled up to Mont Afrique, with out even getting out of the saddle.”
+“Joachim is probably the fittest artist living in France.
+He cycled up Mont Afrique, with out even getting out of the saddle.”
 Cyrille Hugon – friend and fellow student of Stein, 1993